lulu080/lulu080/README.md

 - 👋 Hi, I’m @lulu080
 - 👀 I’m interested in software development
 - 🌱 I’m currently learning bootstrap and JavaScript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me @susannwagwu4@gmail.com

 <!---
 lulu080/lulu080 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.